Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 Moreover, for a twelve-year-old child to grow such conspicuous signifiers of sexual maturity as breasts and hips, is inevitably for their relationship with friends and strangers to change, sometimes in upsetting ways.
 This brings me to the next point: the predatory nature of some men in their interactions with women (or other men).
 It could be a single incident or a trait of character; and it could be anything from a lascivious glance on the street, to serious sexual violence like rape.

-How does this influence consciousness of one's gender?
+How does this influence one's consciousness of their gender?
 During an act of sexual violence, both attacker and victim will be powerfully aware of their gender at some level.
 But trauma, and the fear of potential trauma, gouges deeper into the psyche than mere lust (whether lust for sex or lust for power).
 So while the attacker is likely aware of the attack while it is happening, the victim -- indeed, the whole class of *potential* victims -- will be aware of the (potential) attack at all times.

 ### Visibility as a Prerequisite for Knowledge

-I shall move on to the final, societal factor.
+I shall now address the final, societal factor.
 Consider historical gender roles, where women inhabit the "domestic" sphere, and men the "professional".
-By its very nature, the domestic sphere is private and relatively invisible to outsiders, while the professional sphere is public, worldly and visible -- for instance, you might read about it in the newspaper.
+By its very nature, the domestic sphere is private and relatively invisible to outsiders, whereas the professional sphere is public, worldly and visible -- for instance, one might read about it in the newspaper.

 An immediate consequence of the historical gender roles is that, (1) men are aware of their own sphere but have little knowledge of what women do and how they operate; and (2) women are aware of their own sphere (because they inhabit it) and furthermore they *do* understand something of what the life of a man entails.

 So in broad terms, whereas a woman knows she is not a man because she sees what men do, a man does not know he is a man because he is never exposed to an alternative.
 Thus, women will have a greater awareness of their own gender than men.
-And if we accept that even those women and men who in modern times have transcended their historical roles are nevertheless influenced by their persisting cultural imprints, we conclude that my central hypothesis should still hold today.
+And if we accept that even those women and men who in modern times have transcended their historical roles are nevertheless influenced by persisting cultural imprints, we conclude that my central hypothesis should still hold today.

 ### Crowding in a Sphere